Hassan Pirnia

-Hassan Pirnia (حسن پیرنیا ; 1871 – 20 November 1935), was a prominent Iranian politician of 20th-century Iran.
+Hassan Pirnia (حسن پیرنیا ; 1871 – 20 November 1935), titled Moshir-od-Dowleh, was a prominent politician of 20th-century Iran.
 He held a total of twenty-four posts during his political career, serving four times as Prime Minister of Iran.
 He was also a historian, co-founding the Society for the National Heritage of Iran.

 Personal life

 Hassan was the eldest son of Mirza Nasrullah Khan, a Prime Minister during the Qajar era.
 Hassan also had a younger brother named Hossein, who served as speaker of the Parliament of Iran.

 Career

-Hassan became Iran's Minister to the Russian Court before returning to Iran, where he founded the Tehran School of Political Science in 1899.
+Hassan became Iran's minister to the Russian Court before returning to Iran, where he founded the Tehran School of Political Science in 1899.

 Upon his father's death, he assumed the title of Moshir al Dowleh, playing an important role in drafting the Persian Constitution of 1906.
 Hassan was given an Honorary Knight Grand Cross of the Most Distinguished Order of Saint Michael and Saint George by the British crown in 1907.
-From 1907 to 1908, Pirnia was the Minister of Foreign Affairs, during which time he declared the Anglo-Russian Entente, which would divide Iran into zones of imperial influence, as null and void.
+From 1907 to 1908, Pirnia was the minister of foreign affairs, during which time he declared the Anglo-Russian Entente, which would divide Iran into zones of imperial influence, as null and void.

-He later became Minister of Justice before becoming Prime Minister for the first time in 1915.
+He later became minister of justice before becoming prime minister for the first time in 1915.
 He would re-assume the office in 1920, and again in 1922 and 1923.
-One of Pirnia's key actions during his time as Prime Minister saw him help prevent the introduction of the Anglo-Persian Agreement of 1919.
+One of Pirnia's key actions during his time as prime minister saw him help prevent the introduction of the Anglo-Persian Agreement of 1919.

 During his final period as prime minister, Pirnia appointed Mohammad Mosaddegh as his foreign minister, retaining Reza Khan as his minister of war.